sdss/lvmdatasimulator/README.md

 - *Comp_{ID}\_Disp* - map of the distribution of velocity dispersion in this particular nebula; if not present, then assumed to be uniform and equal to *TURBVEL*
 - *Comp_{ID}\_LineProfile* - 3D array with the line profile relative to SysVel; **if present - it already includes broadening and variations in velocity field !**
 - *Comp_{ID}\_Continuum* - 2D array containing the information about the wavelength (1 row) and flux (second row) of the continuum
+- *Comp_{ID}\_PhysParams* - 3xN array containing the radial distribution of the physical parameters: Te (2nd row) and Ne (3rd row).
+First row contains radius from the nebula center in parsecs.
+Created only if the nebula is Cloud, Bubble, Cloud3D or Bubble3d and corresponding spectrum is from Cloudy grid

 The primary extension contains the following important fields: